-Piano and Trumpet
+Piano and Brass

 A native of the Cleveland area, yet an Ohioan all his life, Davis received his Bachelor’s in Music Education from Miami University while studying there with James Olcott and Dr. Robert Thomas.
 While in school he had the privilege to perform with various orchestras in the area, specifically the Hamilton-Fairfield Symphony Orchestra, the Springfield Symphony Orchestra, the Middletown Symphony Orchestra, and the Lebanon Symphony Orchestra.
 After student teaching and graduation, he taught private lessons around Dayton before moving to Bowling Green to further his education.

 Currently Davis plays in several groups around town including several brass ensembles and choirs, as well as helps musicians of all ages with piano accompanying for solos and recitals.

 The magic of music showed up early in Michael’s life; specifically in the person of a Chicago Symphony Orchestra string player, who demo’ed the instruments of the Viol family.
 Michael decided he HAD to play the viola, because it sounded so incredible!
 Fast-forward through Suzuki string classes, elementary school and onward to junior and senior high school, with private lessons for most of this time.
 Michael’s orchestra conductor began pestering him to consider going to music camps like Interlochen, getting one of the “right” teachers, and getting on the road to CCM for classical music.
 However, at about 13 years old, Michael had concurrently taken up… the… guitar.
 Concentration on private lessons and viola practice began to fade, and playing the guitar began occupying every spare moment.